 Stories allow us to understand each other in all our complexities and peculiarities and share our experiences with one another.
-Brands that are built on a compelling story tend to thrive, a low-budget movie with a powerful story can make millions, and a friend willing to relate to you through stories becomes your family.
+Brands that are built on a compelling story tend to thrive, while a low-budget movie with a powerful story can make millions, and a friend willing to relate to you through stories becomes your family.

 I want you to understand how literature makes meaning by fusing together narrative, story, and plot so you can appreciate the power of story in your everyday life.

 Narrative, Story, and Plot

 The terms narrative, story, and plot are often used interchangeably and all three are implied when we use the word “story.”
 This is problematic if you want to understand how story works to make meaning.
 The differences between these three terms are subtle at first glance, but if you are willing to think deeply about the last story you read or watched, I promise you will walk away with a firmer grasp on how to articulate your literary experience.

 In case this feels like something you forgot to pay attention to in class once, let me refresh your memory.
 Most college students learn this in an introduction to literature course or when they learn about literary analysis for the first time.
 But you might need a refresher, so let’s begin.

 Remember that writing is a craft.
 When you write, you are practicing creation, much like building a house.